imasimali/ShadesApp/README.md

-# shades-backend
+# ShadesApp

-Node.js backend for ShadesApp to best match makeup foundation shades from various beauty brands to images of skin tones.
+A machine learning app that uses TensorFlow.js, React, and Parcel to best match makeup foundation shades from various beauty brands to images of skin tones.